stevej52/ros2_pca9685/README.md

 # ros2_pca9685
-ROS2 Package to convert /cmd_vel to PWM signals using a PCA9685
+ROS2 Package to convert /cmd_vel topic to PWM signals using a PCA9685

 All code was adapted from these two tutorials.